puneetGupts/project-bouncing-ball/README.md

 ## Usage

-data-gatherer can be invoked manually using command line.
+This project can be invoked manually using command line.

 ## How to run